4.9. Processes and Concurrency¶

 On timeout, it will leave the queue without further processing.

-Multiple inboxes on the same channel will work as expected - the channel will serialize their messages - however remember that accessing target directly, or having more than one channel on target is unsafe.
+Multiple inboxes on the same channel will work as expected - the channel will serialize their messages - however remember that accessing target

 4.9.2.
-The Prompt
+The Prompt¶

-The prompt object takes input from stdin and spawns a process to evaluate the message.
-Input to the prompt is kept in a history list so that past input can be replayed, similar to the history mechanism in many Unix shells.
+to the prompt is kept in a history list so that past input can be replayed, similar to the history mechanism

 Modules: process, scheduler, semaphore, prompt, history, channel